-It’s the job of PR to convince influencers to partner with you and promote your product despite your lack of budget.
+It’s the job of PR to convince influencers to partner with you and promote your product.

 Their endorsement can come from what PRs call the ‘Editorial Value’ of your product.
 This means they promote your product because of its own merits, or because of your compelling presentation of it.

 PR must answer these questions: How is your brand different, how can it stand out and make Influencers sit up and take notice?

 If you’re a right fit with their channel then the influencer will be open to partnerships.
-The are some great public relations examples here.
+There are some great public relations examples here.

 This is a powerful PR tool that is used to tell the story of the company and build a strong brand personality.

 Blogs can be used to preview new products, share stories evidencing the company’s values in action.
 They can also be used to offer comment and opinion to position it as a market leader.

 Blogs are critical to SEO and building a strong digital presence for a brand.
 By targeting strategic keywords, blogs can drive traffic to websites and boost domain authority.

 Customers are inundated with information through their social channels and in the media.
 So email comms is still as important as ever because it is delivered direct to a customer’s inbox.

 Curating the company news, and segmenting by audience to ensure they only receive the content that is relevant to them, plays a significant part in PR work.

 The audience is warm and receptive to comms so this is where you can build trust and add real value to their experience of the brand.

 Speech writing also plays an important part in PR work.
-Speeches are needed to announce company news, expansions, launch new products and partnerships.
+They are needed to announce company news, expansions, launch new products and partnerships.

 It’s a real skill to write an engaging and lively script that also includes all the company’s messaging.